CPJKU/madmom/docs/installation.rst

 Upgrade of existing installations
 ---------------------------------

-To upgrade the package, please use the same machanism (pip vs. source / global vs. local install) as you did for installation.
+To upgrade the package, please use the same mechanism (pip vs. source) as you did for installation.
 If you want to change from package to source, please uninstall the package first.

 Upgrade a package
 ~~~~~~~~~~~~~~~~~